February 26, 2019

 If you need help, Nickson Living can furnish and decorate a senior living apartment for a minimal fee.
 Ask for details.

 At Monticello West, we want each of our residents to have a comfortable, safe home that they love.
 Find out more about our independent living options.
 We’re here to help you be at home.
-Call (214) 528-0660 to schedule a tour.
+Call (214) 528-0660 to schedule a virtual tour.

 “Mom loves her apartment.
 It’s nicely painted and carpeted, and the size is perfect for her.
 She has a living room area with a full-size couch and chairs, so she can entertain guests.
 I visit a couple of times a week, and my husband swings by on other days.
 My son stops by every few weeks, too.
 Mom has her own space that looks and feels like home.
 Every time I’m there, she just seems contented. ”